nxskok/pasias/docs/12-regression.md

 The output of `search` is called the **search list**, and it tells you where R will go looking for things.
+The first one `.GlobalEnv` is where all
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">All the ones that are part of  this project, anyway.</span>
+your
-The first one `.GlobalEnv` is where all\endnote{All the ones that are part of this project, anyway.} your variables, data frames etc.\ get stored, and that is what gets searched first.\endnote{That means that if you write a function with the same name as one that is built into R or a package, yours is the one that will get called.
-This is probably a bad idea, since you won't be able to get at R's function by that name.} Then R will go looking in each thing in turn until it finds what it is looking for.
+variables, data frames etc.\ get stored, and that is what gets searched first.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">That means that if you write a function with  the same name as one that is built into R or a package, yours is the  one that will get called.
+This is probably a bad idea, since you  won't be able to get at R's function by that name.</span>
+Then R will go
+looking in each thing in turn until it finds what it is looking for.
 When you load a package with `library()`, it gets added to the list *in second place*, behind `.GlobalEnv`.
 So, when